 Catering: Although catering is provided as part of our Cream Tea trip and our Fish and Chips trip, we don’t sell food on board the ship.
 If you are joining us for an Avon Gorge trip, we recommend you bring a packed lunch/snacks.

 The Matthew is wheelchair accessible.
 You can board via a wheelchair-accessible ramp at the main entrance and a 710 mm wide gate in the bulwark (the side of the ship).
 The crew will, of course, be on hand to help you if needed.
 Visit Accessable for more information.

-Our crew are experienced in working with groups of children and adults with special educational needs or learning disabilities.
+Our crew are very experienced in working with groups of children and adults with special educational needs or learning disabilities.

-Assistance dogs are of course very welcome.
+Assistance dogs are, of course, very welcome.